-RESOLVED, that the stockholders approve the fiscal year 2020 compensation of A-Mark's executive officers named in the Summary Compensation Table, as disclosed in A-Mark's Proxy Statement dated September 18, 2020, including the compensation tables, the section entitled "Narrative Discussion of Executive Compensation" and other executive compensation disclosures.
+RESOLVED, that the stockholders approve the fiscal year 2021 compensation of A-Mark's executive officers named in the Summary Compensation Table, as disclosed in A-Mark's Proxy Statement dated September 17, 2021, including the compensation tables, the section entitled "Narrative Discussion of Executive Compensation" and other executive compensation disclosures.

-Please refer to the sections of this Proxy Statement above for a discussion of our executive compensation practices and the fiscal 2020 compensation of our NEOs.
+Please refer to the sections of this Proxy Statement above for a discussion of our executive compensation practices and the fiscal 2021 compensation of our NEOs.

 Our executive compensation program has been designed to strongly promote the success of our business, by attracting and retaining an experienced and capable management team and providing incentives to achieve and exceed our goals and, in doing so, building long-term value for stockholders.
-We believe that our fiscal year 2020 compensation of our executive officers met the objectives of our program and helped to promote our long-term business success.
+We believe that our fiscal year 2021 compensation of our named executive officers met the objectives of our program and helped to promote our long-term business success.

-In making the decision to approve fiscal year 2020 compensation, stockholders are urged to consider the following:
+In making the decision to approve fiscal year 2021 compensation, stockholders are urged to consider the following:

-- A-Mark achieved fiscal year 2020 pre-tax profit of \$37.9 million, an increase of \$34.6 million(1,055.9%) over fiscal year 2019.
-The level of pre-tax income achieved in fiscal 2020 dramatically exceeded the target level and maximum level specified for payment of the fiscal 2020 annual incentive award for the CEO and the President based on pre-tax profit. - Other performance goals upon which portions of the annual incentive awards were contingent were fully achieved and, in some cases, substantially exceeded.
-As a result, the Compensation Committee authorized payout of annual incentive awards to the CEO and the President at the maximum level, 150% of the target level. - Discretionary bonuses were granted to executive officers other than the CEO and President, including to the newly promoted Chief Operating Officer, in amounts reflecting the individual efforts of those executives and the contribution of each to our strong fiscal 2020 performance. - Equity awards were granted to the CEO, the President and the Chief Operating Officer for fiscal 2020 in connection with their entry into new employment agreements, together with cash sign-on bonuses.
-The Compensation Committee regards the value of these awards as reasonable in order to secure a long-term service commitment (including certain covenants for the protection of our business) and as a component of annual compensation. - Other compensation, including perquisites, constitute a relatively small portion of an executive officer's total compensation.
+- A-Mark achieved striking success in fiscal 2021.
+Fiscal 2021 pre-tax profit was \$192.8 million, an increase of \$154.9 million (409.0%) over fiscal year 2020.
+The level of pre-tax profit achieved in fiscal 2021 dramatically exceeded the target level and maximum level specified for payment of the fiscal 2021 annual incentive award for the CEO and the President based on pre-tax profit. - Based on the achieved level of pre-tax profit, the Compensation Committee authorized payout of annual incentive awards to the CEO and the President at the maximum level, 150% of the target level. - In line with our business success in fiscal 2021, the market price of our common stock increased from \$19.05 on June 30, 2020 to \$46.50 on June 30, 2021.
+In addition, A-Mark paid special dividends to stockholders totalling \$3.00 per share in fiscal 2021.
+Total shareholder return based on dividends paid and stock price appreciation during fiscal 2021 was 160%. - In view of A-Mark's excellent performance and returns to stockholders in fiscal 2021, the Compensation Committee recommended and the Board approved discretionary bonuses to the CEO and President for fiscal 2021. - Discretionary bonuses were granted to executive officers other than the CEO and President, including to the CFO, in amounts reflecting the individual efforts of those executives and the contribution of each to our strong fiscal 2021 performance. - No new equity awards were granted to the CEO, President or CFO in fiscal 2021.
+Equity awards in the form of stock options have been granted to named executive officers in connection with entry or renewal of employment agreements, upon promotions and at other times, but have not been an annual component of compensation.
+Our Compensation Committee regards the value of these awards as reasonable in order to secure a long-term service commitment (including certain covenants for the protection of our business) and as a component of long-term compensation. - Other compensation, including perquisites, constitute a relatively small portion of an executive officer's total compensation.

-The Board and the Compensation Committee believe that the level of compensation of our NEOs for fiscal year 2020 was well aligned with our overall results and appropriate.
+The Board and the Compensation Committee believe that the level of compensation of our NEOs for fiscal year 2021 was well aligned with our overall results and appropriate.